phenotypic/homebridge-web-thermostat/README.md

 ## Description

 This [homebridge](https://github.com/nfarina/homebridge) plugin exposes a web-based thermostat to Apple's [HomeKit](http://www.apple.com/ios/home/).
-Using simple HTTP requests, you can set the thermostat mode, control the termparature and even more.
+Using simple HTTP requests, the plugin allows you to set the thermostat mode and control the target temperature.

 ## Installation